elmofud/se_project_spots/README.md

 submit button lock:
 script to lock submit button intil input field meet the criteria to become active.

+**WebPack**

+Import images and fonts from Vanilla HTML to have them imported with Webpack.

+PostCSS.config.js:
+Transpile CSS code to enable the use of the most modern features of their language on older browsers.

 Image scr through JavaScript:
-script to guide image whithin HTML.
+Script to guide the image within HTML.

 **the link to project on GitHub Pages**